Liverpool City Council

 Liverpool City Council is the local authority for the city of Liverpool in Merseyside, England.
 Liverpool has had a local authority since 1207, which has been reformed on numerous occasions.
+Prior to 1974 it was generally known as Liverpool Corporation.
 Since 1974 the council has been a metropolitan borough council.
 It provides the majority of local government services in the city.
 The council has been a member of the Liverpool City Region Combined Authority since 2014.

 The council has been under Labour majority control since 2010.
 It meets at Liverpool Town Hall and has its main offices at the Cunard Building.

 History

 Liverpool was an ancient borough, having been granted its first charter by King John in 1207.
 It had a mayor from at least 1292.

 Municipal borough

 Liverpool was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Liverpool', generally known as the corporation or town council.
 As part of the same reforms, the borough boundaries were enlarged to match the larger Liverpool parliamentary constituency, which had been expanded in 1832 to include the neighbouring parishes of Everton and Kirkdale and part of West Derby.
 The corporation created a police force in 1836.